 Second, technical skills are qualities learned or obtained by using or undertaking certain physical or digital tasks.
-There are many different kinds of technical skills, and different projects rely on different technical needs.
+There are many different kinds of technical skills, and different projects rely on different technical needs — for example, a sales team project manager would still need to use a CRM with project management features to manage the sales pipeline.
 However, the more knowledge a project manager has of the technical aspects needed to complete the project, the more accurate the manager will be in setting manageable tasks, expectations, and timelines for their team.

 Third, a project manager must have good communication abilities in order to articulate effectively what is required from each team member.

 The single most important value for project managers is transparency

 But there is one value that truly sets great project managers apart: transparency.

 Harvard Business Review defines transparency broadly, as “the degree to which information flows freely within an organization, among managers and employees, and outward to stakeholders.”
 Here at monday.com, we define transparency as “making all information—numbers, roadmaps, plans, challenges, and concerns—readily accessible to everyone on your team.”

 Companies and team members alike can’t respond to different stakeholders and teammates’ ever-changing requests, work efficiently, or innovate if they aren’t given up-to-date information and updates.

 By being transparent with all employees, they can be more agile, work autonomously, achieve better results, and reach their goals faster because they have access to all the information they need to succeed.